longhorn/website/content/docs/1.0.0/what-is-longhorn.md

 ---
 Longhorn is a lightweight, reliable and easy-to-use distributed block storage system for Kubernetes.

 Longhorn is free, open source software.
-Originally developed by Rancher Labs, it is now being developed as a sandbox project of the Cloud Native Computing Foundation.
+Originally developed by Rancher Labs, it is now being developed as a incubating project of the Cloud Native Computing Foundation.

 With Longhorn, you can: